zsxkib/Most-Under-and-Over-Priced-Cars/README.md

 # Most-Under-Over-Priced-Cars

 ## The task is to determine what influences and drives the car prices given its technical specs.
-Specifically, we'd like you to demonstrate which car(s) you believe to be most under/overpriced and why.
+Specifically, which car(s) I believe to be most under/overpriced and why.

 **Steps to find  Most Under/Over Priced Cars in Dataset:**